dspgroupd1/MODUS/README.md

 ## Data Sets

-In order to use the dahsboard the inital datasets should be first downloaded from the
+In order to use the dahsboard the inital dataset should be first downloaded from the
 https://drive.google.com/file/d/1gCj0Ryc9wiOV1TBZyrJDHAIe8f3Lpejl/view?usp=sharing
+and saved into ```./final_dashboard_D1```

+## requirements
+the version of pandas supported is 1.4.2

 ## directory and file structure